How I Work

 Where I work

-With an academic background of a first-class honours degree in psychology, and post-graduate research, I spent 15 years teaching Psychology A-level to teenagers and adults, but always felt I wanted to be working more personally with clients on a one-to-one basis so I took the further training to become a counsellor.
+With an academic background of a first-class honours degree in psychology, and post-graduate research, I spent 15 years teaching Psychology A-level to teenagers and adults, but always felt I wanted to be working more personally with clients on a one-to-one basis so I took the further training to become a counsellor and psycotherapist.
 I have an advanced Diploma in Person-Centred Counselling and Psychotherapy and am an Accredited (and registered) member of the British Association of Psychotherapists and Counsellors and adhere to their standards of professional practice and ethics.
 I now supervise other counsellors and give Continuing Professional Development training to other counsellors.

 What my clients have said about me

 "Through counselling, I felt I became a person at last.
 A person in my own right – and it made a huge difference to have another person listen to my feelings."

 When I first met Liz my head felt heavy with struggles of the past of the future.
 I felt I couldn’t unburden this weight alone.
 I had never thought of seeing anyone about this until I reached out to Liz.
 Liz with such kindness and patience listened and showed me how to unlock parts of me I never realised existed.
 The work is enlightening and refreshing.
 It truly is the best decision I have ever made.

 "With Liz’s support, encouragement, patience and gentle guidance to find my own answers, I have now recovered my confidence, and self-esteem and also developed a self-understanding, which I did not possess before my illness."